Cashless Payment in Japan: The 2025 Survival Guide for Foreign Residents

 source: One Coin English

-Plastic cards still work, but Mobile Suica or Mobile ICOCA on iPhone 8+ or Android with FeliCa let you skip the ¥500 deposit and top-up in English.
+Plastic cards still work, but Mobile Suica or Mobile ICOCA on iPhone 8+ or Android with FeliCa let you skip the ¥500 deposit, as well as and top-up in English.

 2. QR-code wallets (PayPay, Rakuten Pay, LINE Pay)